+BLOWN AWAY

+CARRIE UNDERWOOD

 Being tied to the American Idol brand has served 2005 winner Carrie Underwood well.
-Underwood not only strikes a chord with country-music enthusiasts but occasionally traverses into mainstream nonular music with catchy rock heats and well-crafted books and choruses also delightfully poppy.
-While this album starts a little too slowly with Good Morning, overall Jones's Danger Mouse, giving it a bit more fifth solo album contains muchedge than her previous placid needed spark, while staying true outings.
-The melodic Sav Goodbye to her bluesy roots.
-Samantha Landy and the sultry title track
+Underwood not only strikes a chord with country-music enthusiasts, but occasionally traverses into mainstream popular music with catchy rock beats and well-crafted hooks and choruses.

-Her fourth album employs the same strategy: clapped beats and spunky guitar riffs, country-pop hybrids and lyrical storytelling While the album doesn't quite live up to its title one can't accuse Underwood of false advertising either Karen Tve
+Her fourth album employs the same strategy: clapped beats and spunky guitar riffs, country-pop hybrids and lyrical storytelling.
+While the album doesn't quite live up to its title, one can't accuse Underwood of false advertising, either

+Karen Tye